Here are 64 startups that launched today at Y Combinator’s W18 Demo Day

 The Lobby

 The Lobby helps job applicants secure one-on-one calls with company insiders.
 With resume critique and mock interviews, the startup helps job seekers get advice “from a real human who has the job they want.”
-They already work with top investment banks like J.P.
+They already work with insiders at top investment banks like J.P.
 Morgan and Barclays and have a $100,000 gross merchandise volume (GMV) run rate, taking 45% margins on the calls.
 With 40 million Americans looking for high-skilled jobs, they hope that this is a $2.4 billion market opportunity.
 The Lobby “turns employes into talent scouts.”

 Vathys